Starmer insists Ukraine has ‘full backing of UK’ as he meets Zelensky at No 10

 The Ukrainian leader arrived by plane in Britain on Saturday morning after a series of highly charged exchanges with President Trump and his vice president JD Vance on Friday.

-Mr Trump claimed his Ukrainian counterpart was “gambling with World War Three” in a series of exchanges broadcast around the world.
+Mr Trump claimed his Ukrainian counterpart was “gambling with World War Three” in a diplomatic blowout broadcast around the world.

-The Ukrainian leader was also accused of not being thankful enough for US military aid by both the US president and Mr Vance.
+The Ukrainian leader was also accused of not being thankful enough for US military aid by both the US president and Mr Vance, after he attempted to question some of their claims.

 The meeting ended with Mr Zelensky reportedly being kicked out of the White House, and plans to sign a deal exchanging Ukrainian mineral rights for American arms were put on ice.